Flea (musician): Legal issues

-Activism and philanthropy
+Political activism

 Flea and the Chili Peppers appeared in 1992 PSA ads for Rock the Vote, a non-profit organization created to encourage 18- to 24-year-olds in the United States to vote in the upcoming presidential election.

 The Chili Peppers were invited by the Beastie Boys and the Milarepa Fund to perform at the Tibetan Freedom Concert in June 1996 in San Francisco.
-They also performed at the June 1998 Washington, D.C. concert as well.
+They also performed at the June 1998 Washington, D.C., concert.
 The concerts, which were held worldwide, were to support the cause of Tibetan independence.

-In 2001, Flea co-founded the Silverlake Conservatory of Music with his childhood friend Tree.
-The school is dedicated to help youth progress in music.
-Flea said he wanted to "fill the void" created by the lack of public funding for school music departments: "I grew up in LA public schools and was in the music department.
-It was really an important thing for my life, it gave me something to hold onto, and it was an important access for me.
-Without music I would've gotten into a lot of trouble and there are a lot of kids like me out there.
-I just wanted to try to provide something like what I got."

-In September 2005, the Chili Peppers performed "Under the Bridge" at the ReAct Now: Music & Relief benefit which was held to raise money for victims of Hurricane Katrina.
-Thirty million dollars was raised during the live event which was broadcast across the world on various television networks and online.

 In October 2008, Flea (along with his daughter Sunny Bebop) appeared in a Vote for Change ad voicing his support for Barack Obama for president of the United States in the upcoming election.

-On March 20, 2011, Flea ran the LA Marathon to raise money for the Silverlake Conservatory of Music through Crowdrise.
-Flea was also featured in Runner's World magazine discussing his preparation for the race.

-The Chili Peppers performed a free concert in downtown Cleveland, Ohio on April 15, 2012, in support of President Barack Obama's re-election campaign.
+The Chili Peppers performed a free concert in downtown Cleveland on April 15, 2012, in support of President Barack Obama's re-election campaign.